fercho-dev/fercho-dev/README.md

 ### Hi there 👋

+I'm a frontend developer Jr. and I'm excited about building awesome things.
+I’m currently learning React.

+The technologies I know are:

+- 🩻 HTML
+- 💅 CSS
+- 🦾 JavaScrip

 <!--
 **ferchoeth/ferchoeth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.